shynuu/slice-aware-ntn/README.md

 ### Hardware

-Hardware resources depends on the scenario you want to evaluate.
-We recommand at least 8 CPU, 8 GB RAM and 50 GB of disk.
+Hardware resources depend on the scenario you want to evaluate.
+We recommand at least 8 CPU cores, 8 GB RAM and 50 GB of disk.

 ### Software